hesreallyhim/awesome-claude-code-output-styles-that-i-really-like/README.md

 ### Contributing

-If you want to share some awesome, useful, or just plain fun output styles, just open a PR and we'll go from there.
+I kind of just made this for fun, but if you want to share some awesome, useful, or just plain fun output styles, just open a PR and we'll go from there.
 Use the same prompt as given at the topic of this README, and you must include your `output-styles` file as well (you may license it however you want, but you must permit me to share the text on this repo).

 ---

 ### License

 Unless otherwise noted, all resources and this repo itself is licensed under this MIT license (which you must include with any distribted versions of this work).
+"Claude Code" is a trademark of Anthropic PBC.
+All the beautiful artwork was done by Claude Code for Web.